 If you want to use Capital Gains Tax rules to your advantage, the minimum you want to live in your new home is at least two years.

 If you live in the apartment as your primary residence for at least two years of the first five of purchasing it, you can exclude $250,000 of the profit from your sale.
 When married, that number doubles to $500,000.
-This means you get to keep all that profit tax-free.
+You get to keep all that profit tax-free.

 If you sell within two years or move to another residence, you’ll have to report all of your profit from the sale as income on your taxes.